zhangrengang/TEsorter/README.md

 ```
 TEsorter input_file -p 20 -cov 30 -eval 1e-5 -dp2
 ```
-To improve sensitivity of pass-2, reduce the rule:
+To improve sensitivity of pass-2, reduce the [80–80–80 rule](http://doi.org/10.1038/nrg2165-c3) which may be too strict for superfamily-level classification:
 ```
 TEsorter input_file -p 20 -rule 70-30-80
 ```